Increase your expertise in

 Lectires & Workshops

-It has been fortunate to have been accepted for membership to all of these bodies, and all students completing their studies at the Bachelor and Doctoral levels will be privaleged to join either the CMA, UK and/or the Pastoral Medical Association, USA and/or The Affiliation of Ethical and Professional Therapists, UK.
+It has been fortunate to have been accepted for membership to all of these bodies, and all students completing their studies at the Bachelor and Doctoral levels will be privaleged to join either the CMA, UK and/or the American Association of Drugless Practitioners (AADP), and/or the Pastoral Medical Association, USA and/or The Affiliation of Ethical and Professional Therapists, UK.

 Coursework completed through the Da Vinci College of Holistic Medicine will be accepted for licensure or certification programs offered by the Pastoral Medical Association.
 All students completing the Bachelors of Science in Holistic Medicine - BSc (HM) or the Doctor of Science in Holistic Medicine - DSc (HM) will be eligible to apply for full membership to the PMA.

 Coursework is approved for PMA Commission and license educational requirements, and may be applied toward PMA annual CEU credit requirements.

 It is important to note that unlike the many "certification" organizations that cannot confer any practice protection, PMA credentials provide practice rights in U.S. States and many other countries under pastoral exemption.

 3. Member of the Complementary Medicine Association (CMA), UK